riggspc/spotify-version-snapshots/README.md

-# spotify-version-snapshots
+# `spotify-snapshot`

-Take snapshots of the state of your Spotify library/playlists/etc. Will eventually be able to output these snapshots in a format understood by version control, essentially giving you to ability to track your Spotify world as it evolves over time.
+Easily snapshot the state of your `Spotify` library/playlists/etc, and store it in version control.

-_This code is hacky, maybe it'll be cleaned up later_
+If Spotify ever disappears, you'll have a backup of your music library.
+And you'll have the ability to track your Spotify world as it evolves over time.

 ## Configuration

-1. Create a spotify app at https://developer.spotify.com/dashboard/applications
+1. Create a `Spotify` app at https://developer.spotify.com/dashboard/applications
 2. Set the callback URL to `http://localhost:9999/callback`
 3. Copy the client ID and client secret
 4. Set them as environment variables: